Frequently Asked Questions

 What's the LSE study abroad program?

 The LSE program is an intensive economics program, and therefore it is not appropriate for all students.
-Students interested in the LSE program should attend AU Abroad events on the program, should discuss their interest, mathematics background, and intended course of study abroad with their economics faculty advisor, and should consider also speaking with Prof. Ellen Meade, who previously taught at the LSE.
+Students interested in the LSE program should attend AU Abroad events on the program, should discuss their interest, mathematics background, and intended course of study abroad with their economics faculty advisor.

 How many courses from study abroad can be counted towards my economics minor?